 In down markets, businesses have fewer reasons to hire new workers, and they often reduce the size of their existing workforce to something smaller.

 This cycle, too, feeds on itself.

 Because of the importance of jobs to the broader U.S. economy, economists watch the Non-Farm Payrolls report closely.

-The June Non-Farm Payrolls report showed 287,000 net new jobs created last month -- eclipsing the consensus estimate of one hundred-eighty thousand jobs.
+The July Non-Farm Payrolls report showed 255,000 net new jobs created last month -- eclipsing the consensus estimate of one hundred eighty-five thousand jobs.

-April and May Non-Farm Payrolls data was revised lower by a collective six thousand jobs.
+May and June Non-Farm Payrolls data was revised highest by a collective eighteen thousand jobs.

-Average worker wages rose in June, lifting the annual increase in wages to 2.6%.
-Wages have stagnated since last decade's recession, and this figure is a step forward.
+Average worker wages were flat in June, leaving the annual increase in wages at 2.6%.
+Wages have stagnated since last decade's recession, but this figure reflects growth over recent years.

-But, with economic weakness globally, the figures may not be strong enough to warrant another Fed Funds Rate increase in 2016, or even 2017.Click to see today's rates (Jul 29th, 2016)
+With economic weakness globally, though, the figures may not be strong enough to warrant another Fed Funds Rate increase in 2016, or even 2017.Click to see today's rates (Aug 24th, 2016)

 Between December 2008 and December 2015, the Federal Reserve held the Fed Funds Rate in a target range near zero percent as a way to catalyze the U.S. economy.